o-djabir/jobboard-web-scraper/README.md

 Once you've installed all the necessities, downloaded and extracted the repository, you should start by creating a superuser.
+On your terminal/command prompt/...etc, navigate to the root of your folder, where the manage.py file is located and run the command:

 ```sh
 python manage.py createsuperuser
 ```

-You can now run the project.
-On your terminal/command prompt/...etc, navigate to the root of your folder, where the manage.py file is located and run the project with:
+You can now run the project. with:

 ```sh
 python manage.py runserver